General (all programming languages)

 Why?

 Using exceptions as flow control is a considered anti-patterns.
-The reasons for this common consensus are manifold: For instance, an exception is basically a GOTO
+The reasons for this common consensus are manifold: For instance, an exception is basically a GOTO statement.

 A good question to ask yourself is: “if you use exceptions for normal situations, how do you locate unusual (i.e. exceptional) situations?”